 Program begins each Spring

-The Accelerated Bachelor of Science in Nursing (ABSN) is designed for the nontraditional student who has earned at least 63 credit hours of college work and desires to gain a BSN in becoming a registered nurse.
-The program duration is approximately 16 months (4 consecutive semesters), and builds on your previously acquired knowledge and skills.
+The Accelerated Bachelor of Science in Nursing (ABSN) degree is for a student who has already earned a bachelor’s degree or is 23 years of age or older and has earned at least 63 credit hours of college work who desires to gain a BSN in becoming a registered nurse.
+The program duration is four (4) consecutive semesters, and builds on your previously acquired knowledge and skills.
 Courses and clinical sessions are delivered on campus and at local clinical sites by professors who understand the challenges and rewards of nursing in today’s healthcare environment.
 ABSN students can expect to be on-site for 10 to 12 hours per day, Monday-Thursday, with frequent Friday and Saturday attendance required.
 ABSN students are strongly advised not to try and have a job while enrolled in the program.

 Due to the accelerated pace of this program, please review the Readiness Self–Assessment.

 - Submission of application.
 Applications will be taken until class is filled.

 - Submission of official transcripts of all college coursework from all institutions attended.